glenlowe1971/e_uart/README.md

 5. After the stop bit is clocked out.
 We clock out an addition stop bit for 1/2 the time interval specified by the Baud Rate Counter by driving TxD high and leaving TxD high.
 I'm currently not sure if this additional "gap" is actually needed.
 If it's not needed, it's a simple change to the state machine.

 ## UART Receiver
+- The Oversample Rate Counter which is clocked by the AXI-S clock determines the time interval to sample the RxD pin.
+- This UART receiver only supports 1 start-bit, 8 data-bits and pretty much ignores the stop-bit.
+- RxD is oversampled at a rate of 5 times per bit.
+The samples are stored in a 45-bit shift register.
+(1 stop-bit, 8 data-bits = 9 bits.
+9 bits * 5 samples per bit = 45-bits)

+The receiver operates roughly as follows:
+1. 45-bit shift register is initialized to all 1's
+2. RxD samples is shifted in from the left.
+RxD_sample <= {RxD, RxD_sample[44:1]}
+3. Look for RxD_sample[2:0] == 3'b001.
+This would indicate the beginning of the start-bit is at RxD[1].
+4. Since the start-bit is roughly at RxD_sample[5:1].
+Assume that RxD_sample[(5*z)+2], where z = 1 thru 9 are safe samples to use to assemble the byte and push the byte into the receive FIFO.
+5. Delay for 45 Oversample Rate Counter time.
+Go to Step 2.

 # Register Interface
 ## List of registers